An outdoor heater is specifically designed to make outdoor temperature tolerable and comfortable.

 If you are not conscientious and do not check the connections and the quality of the tank itself, this will lead to sudden combustion and will make the burner emit more flames.
 This will possibly melt the burner’s protective metal and completely disintegrate the unit.

-Leaking connections will also lead to a spread of the liquid gas and a fire.
+Leaking connections will also lead to a spread of liquid gas and fire.
 Having this occur inside the house poses a greater risk than controlling a fire outside.

 If you smell propane, the leak should be controlled immediately by shutting off the tank.
 The fire department should be called if the smell persists after controlling the leak.

 The heater itself might be leaking.
 You must check for holes or gaps in the pipe or in the burner’s parts to avoid accidental bursts of fire.
 You should not smoke or drink alcohol while assembling the heater.

 Any type of heater will need ventilation, especially for outdoor heaters; the product must have an adequate supply of air to operate.
 This is also why manufacturers require a minimum amount of clearance between the heater’s reflector and the ceiling.